naeimzarei/Budgetopolis/README.md

 ## Notes

-We are scheduled to have our first meeting with our client next week, sometime around 2:00 PM and 3:35 PM on Monday (01/29/18).
+We are scheduled to have our first meeting with our client next week, at 2:00 PM on Monday (01/29/18).

 We are scheduled to have our first meeting with the instructor next Friday (02/02/18).